Dynamic disk-corona coupling during the state transition of Swift J1727.8-1613: The details of the MCMC approach

-We then apply Equations \ref{eq:damping1} to \ref{eq:damping3} to fit the disk variability using an MCMC sampler implemented in the {\tt emcee} package in {\tt Python} \citep{Foreman_Mackey_2013}.
-The free parameters include $t_{\rm visc}$, $\langle L \rangle$, $A_1$, $P$, $\phi_1$, $A_2$, $\phi_2$, $A_3$, and $\phi_3$.
+where $M(x_n,\theta)$ is the model prediction, $\sigma_n$ is the data uncertainty.
+The additional parameter $f$ accounts for a potential uncertainty into the modeling, e.g., the deviation between the cosine approximation and the the true behavior of the fluctuation source.
+Then the free parameters include $t_{\rm vis}$, $\langle L \rangle$, $A_1$, $P$, $\phi_1$, $A_2$, $\phi_2$, $A_3$, $\phi_3$ and $f$.
+All the parameters are assigned uniform priors.
+For the data in $f_5$, we fix $\phi_1=\phi_2=\phi_3$ to reduce the degree due to the limited data points.
 We initialized an ensemble of 100 walkers randomly distributed around the input values.
-The sampler was advanced for $N=5000$ steps, with the first 500 steps discarded as burn-in to ensure chains reach stationarity.
+The sampler was advanced for $N=30000$ steps, with the first 3000 steps discarded as burn-in to ensure chains reach stationarity.
+Convergence was verified by $N / \tau_{\rm IAT} > 50$ \citep{Goodman2010CAMCS...5...65G}, where $\tau_{\rm IAT}$ is the integrated autocorrelation time (IAT).
 To mitigate autocorrelation effects, we apply a thinning factor of 20 and flatten the chains to obtain a flat list of samples.
-This yielded 22500 independent posterior samples.
-We then estimate the median values and uncertainties quoted at the 1-$\sigma$ level (68\% confidence interval) for each parameter.
+This yielded 135,000 independent posterior samples.
+We then analyze the probability distributions derived from the MCMC chains using {\tt corner} package \citep{Foreman_Mackey_2013}, to estimate the median values and uncertainties quoted at the 1-$\sigma$ level (68\% confidence interval) for each parameter.
+The example corner plot is presented in Figure \ref{fig:df1_corner}.